RaXephon/resource-links/advanced.md

 Place your code in this file: q9_part2_csv.py

-Your file will look like this:
+Your file, emails.csv, will look like this:
 ```
 bellamys@mail.med.upenn.edu
 warren@upenn.edu